D-Tony2020/Interactive-Lab-Hub/Lab 2/README.md

 ![Assembly 5](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%202/Images/Assembly_5.jpg)
 ![Assembly 6](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%202/Images/Assembly_6.jpg)

 <mark> The device was situated to hang over a shelf or other elevation above a bed.
-The deomstration showed that the device worked in concept, although considering the anticipation and depending on the sleeping position, the moment of waterfall can be...unexpected. </mark>
+The display showcasing the moment of waterfall.
+A secondary function had to be incorporated onto the other button on the MiniPiTFTF to adjust the Stepper Motor to be in the correct position.
+In hindsight, this is a limitation of the Stepper Motor where it cannot be precise in the angle positioning, rather it can only to take a set of steps towards a particular direction.
+In a future implementation, it would be ideal to use a Servo Motor instead.
+The demostration showed that the device worked in concept, although considering the anticipation and depending on the sleeping position, the moment of waterfall can be a little...unexpected. </mark>

 ![Internals 1](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%202/Images/Internals_1.jpg)
 ![Internals 2](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%202/Images/Internals_2.jpg)